mechmotum/mechmotum.github.io/content/ImplementationOfEbikeSpeedController.rst

 ^^^^^^^^^^^^^^^^

 The overall goal of this project is to design and implement a control system for an instrumented ebike used in bicycle handling experimentation.
+A previous blog post found `here`_

+.. _here:: ebike-controller-design

-A previous blog post `(found here) <https://mechmotum.github.io/blog/ebike-controller- design.html>`_ outlines the design and analysis of a PID controller that meets the steady state error goal of +/- 0.1m/s.
+outlines the design and analysis of a PID controller that meets the steady state error goal of +/- 0.1m/s.
 This blog post tells the story of how the designed PID controller was implemented on the instrumented ebike using an Arduino Nano.

 2.0 System Operation & Functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^